levickane/Flask_Journal/README.md

 # Flask_Journal
- An online learning journal built with Flask
+ A learning journal built with Flask
+With this program, you're able to add new entries and edit existing entries.
+The newest entry will always display at the top and the oldest at the bottom.